-In the gospel we find the disciples locking themselves into a room because they were afraid of the Jewish authorities.
-Even after an excited Mary Magdalene came to them from the empty tomb announcing that she had seen the Lord, this was not enough to overcome their fear.
-What had been done to Jesus could be done to them. .. which led to their hiding in self-imposed confinement.
-The turning point came when the risen Lord himself appeared to them behind their closed doors and helped them over their fear.
-He did this by breathing the Holy Spirit into them, filling them new energy and hope, freeing them from fear and releasing them to share in his mission.
+The disciples had locked themselves into a room because they were afraid of the Jewish authorities.
+Even after Mary Magdalene rushed back excited from the empty tomb shouting that she had seen the Lord, it was not enough to reassure them.
+What had been done to Jesus could be done to them. .. which led to them staying hidden in the attic room.
+The turning point came when the risen Christ appeared to them behind their closed doors and told them not to fear.
+He breathed the Holy Spirit into them, filling them new energy and hope, releasing them to share in his mission.
 "As the Father sent me, so am I sending you," he said.
-In the power of the Spirit they came to life and went out from their self-imposed prison, to bear witness to the risen Lord.
-This is the picture of the disciples that Luke gives us in today's reading from Acts.
-He describes a community of believers, the church, witnessing to the resurrection both in word and by the quality of their living.
+This helped them to leave their self-imposed prison, to go out bear witness to the risen Lord.
+This is how Luke pictures the disciples' response to Easter.
+He goes on to show this fervent community witnessing to the resurrection both by word and by the quality of their living.

 We can all find ourselves in the situation of those first disciples, locked in their hiding place.
 Any combination of the "slings and arrows of outrageous fortune" can water down our commitment to following the Lord.
 Like the disciples in today's gospel, we can be tempted to give up on our faith journey.
 The will to self-preservation can prevent us from doing what we are capable of doing with the Lord's help.
 The wounds we carry from earlier, failed initiatives make us hesitate to try again.
 Even when someone seems full of enthusiasm and hope like a Mary Magdalene, we shrug it off.
 We let them get on with it, while we hold back and stay safe.
 The gospel reading today suggests a way out of our self-imposed confinement.
 If Magdalene makes no impact on us, the Lord will find another way to enter our lives and to fill us with new life and energy for his service.
 No locked doors, nor even locked hearts, can keep him out.
 He finds a way to enter the space where we have chosen to retreat and he empowers us to resist what is holding us back.
 He does require some openness on our part; at the least some desire on our part to become what he is calling us to be.
 The risen Lord never ceases to recreate us and to renew us in his love.
 Easter is the season to celebrate the good news.